 Wooden floors are topped by study marble-topped tables, walls are adorned with films posters and the usually dangly lights are abound.
 Films are projected onto the wall and I was guffawing loudly at Laurel and Hardy’s Pardon Us.

 There are decent loos (though not that clean) accessible from a disabled ramp.
 There was also a pancake stall outside but it was far too windy (it is Macclesfield) to bother with that.

-As I slurped my coffee I notice I was being stared at.
-This is not uncommon but it’s usually babies rather than middle-aged women.
+As I slurped my coffee I noticed I was being stared at.
+This is not uncommon but it’s usually new-borns rather than middle-aged women.
 I had a very overgrown beard and a big coat with a furry hood so I looked like one of those explorers that had gone missing or one of the cast of Fortitude.
 One short woman, certainly not Amazonian but with a face like a piranha, looked at me like I was an exhibit at some sort of freak show.
-And this is Macclesfield so there is no shortage here.
 Her friend, resembling an inflated tomato in a cagoul, coughed and sneezed before giving me the glad eye at random intervals.
-I turned back towards Stan accidentally knocking Olly over the balcony of a prison landing.
-More guffawing, sorry everyone!
+Expecting a couple of wardens from the local lunatic asylum to appear and grab their missing patients, I turned away just as Stan accidentally knocked Olly over the balcony of a prison landing.
+Them more guffawing, sorry everyone!

 Good: A good space, food, films

 Bad: Your wallet may scream a little.